1iveowl/CosmosResourceTokenBroker/README.md

 - [Cosmos Resource Token Client library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/CosmosResourceTokenClient) and this [sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).
 - [Xamarin Forms Sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).

+If your are migrating, then this is the step where you replace AppCenter Data with direct interaction with Azure Cosmos DB.
+Here this is done by utilizing the Cosmos Token Client library.

 By now your Resource Token Broker and your Xamarin Forms app should be all configured.

-To start reading and writing to Cosmos DB all you need to do is to instantiate the Cosmos Token Client:
+To start reading and writing to Cosmos DB all you need to do is to instantiate the Cosmos Token Client, like this:

 ```csharp
 ICosmosTokenClient cosmosTokenClient = new CosmosTokenClient(authService, resourceBrokerUrl);
 ```

 `CosmosTokenClient` uses Dependency Injection.
-Hence, if you don't like, or for some reason can't use, the `B2CAuthService` provided in this repository then you can still use the CosmosTokenClient.
-All you need to do is implement the simple `IB2CAuthService`  interfaces and passed your own version of the B2CAuthService as the first parameter in the constructor.
+Hence, if you don't like, or for some reason can't use, the `B2CAuthService` provided in this repository, then you can still continue use the `CosmosTokenClient`.
+All you would need to do, in this case, would be to implement the simple `IB2CAuthService` interface and passed your own version of the B2CAuthService as the first parameter in the `CosmosTokenClient` constructor.

-The `CosmosTokenClient` will try to acquire the UserContext and specifically the Access Token from the `B2CAuthService` instance passed in with the contructor.
-If the user is not already logged in (i.e. CurrentUserContext is null), the `CosmosTokenClient` will try to acquire the User Context silently from the MSAL Client cache, - i.e. without presenting the user with the option to log in.
-If it's not possible for `CosmosTokenClient` to acquire the User Context this way either then it will throw: `CosmosClientAuthenticationException`.
-In other words, the approach used here is that it is best to leave it entirely up to the app developer, to define and handle the logic for when and how to present the user with an interactive login.
+At runtime, the `CosmosTokenClient` will try to acquire the UserContext and specifically the Access Token from the `B2CAuthService`.
+If the user is not already logged in (i.e. CurrentUserContext is null), the `CosmosTokenClient` will try to acquire the User Context **silently**, from the MSAL Client cache - i.e. it will do so without presenting the user with the option to log in.
+If it's not possible for `CosmosTokenClient` to acquire the User Context, then it will throw a: `CosmosClientAuthenticationException`.
+In other words, the approach chosen here, is that it is best to leave it entirely up to the app developer, to define and handle the logic for when and how to present the user with an interactive login.

-Also, note that `CosmosTokenClient` has a third optional parameter which accepts an instance of a class with the `ICacheSingleObjectByKey` interface.
-It is strongly advice that you use this, as it allows the CosmosTokenClient to cache permission requests on a per user basis.
-There's a quick and dirty, yet fully functional, implementation of this caching interface included as part of the Xamarin Forms sample, you'll find it [here](https://github.com/1iveowl/CosmosResourceTokenBroker/blob/master/src/sample/client/XamarinForms.Client/XamarinForms.Client/Cache/QuickAndDirtyCache.cs).
+Also, note that `CosmosTokenClient` has a third and optional parameter that is accepted by it's constructor.
+This parameter accepts an instance of a class with the `ICacheSingleObjectByKey` interface.
+It is strongly adviced that you utilize this for none-test implementations, as it allows the CosmosTokenClient to cache permission requests.

+There's a quick and dirty, yet fully functional, implementation of this caching interface included as part of the Xamarin Forms sample.
+You'll find it [here](https://github.com/1iveowl/CosmosResourceTokenBroker/blob/master/src/sample/client/XamarinForms.Client/XamarinForms.Client/Cache/QuickAndDirtyCache.cs).

-The `ICosmosTokenClient` interface is very similar to [AppCenter Data](https://docs.microsoft.com/en-us/appcenter/sdk/data/xamarin).
-This is no coincidence, as this approach leaves for an easy migration away from AppCenter Data, now that it is being retired.
+The `CosmosTokenClient` is very similar to [AppCenter Data](https://docs.microsoft.com/en-us/appcenter/sdk/data/xamarin).
+This is no coincidence, as this approach provides for an easy migration.

-For example Creating a document with AppCenter data looksed like this:
+For example Creating a document with AppCenter data looks like this:

 ```csharp
 await Data.CreateAsync(id, personObj, DefaultPartitions.UserDocuments, new WriteOptions(deviceTimeToLive));
 ```

-Using the CosmosTokenClient the same create operation will look like this:
+When using `CosmosTokenClient`, the same create operation looks like this:
 ```csharp
 await cosmosTokenClient.Create(id, personObj, DefaultPartitionKind.UserDocument);
 ```